pocmigrator/VulEUT/README.md

 # VulEUT
-> This is the basic implementation of our submission in ISSTA 2024: Test Guided Exploitability Verification of Library Vulnerabilities.
+> This is the basic implementation of our submission in ICSE 2025: Vulnerability-Triggering Test Case Generation from Third-Party Libraries.
 - [Description](#Description)
 - [Project Structure](#ProjectStructure)
 - [Datasets](#Datasets)